 But, as with any tool or methodology, the arbiter of success is the skill of the people behind the activity, and how thoughtfully they execute the process, not the tool itself.

-So, depending on your vintage (and revealing mine) you may have weathered Kaizen, BS5750, TQM, six-sigma, Net Promoter and latterly ‘social customer service‘.
+So, depending on your vintage (and revealing mine) you may have weathered BS5750, Kaizen, TQM, Six Sigma, and latterly Social CRM.
 And yet, you may conclude that despite an abundance of acronyms, your experience as a customer is still not a lifetime of constant delight.

 But it’s a loyalty measure, so it’s not appropriate to ask it if the customer has not had a chance to become loyal.
 Asked too soon, and it’s like asking “How much do you love me?” at the start of a first date.
 Fair question, lousy timing.